-The main areas of application of this plastic material are water treatment, the use in the food industry, the use for piping in the nautical sector, refrigeration and really widespread adoption in civil plant engineering.
+Thanks to its properties the main areas of application of this plastic material are water treatment, the use in the food industry, the use for piping in the nautical sector, refrigeration, and really widespread adoption in civil plant engineering.

 This plastic material is mainly chosen for the following ideal characteristics: